 Create custom navigation categories

-In addition to the navigation categories provided by the system by default, users can create new navigation categories based on their business needs.For example, if a website needs a separate footer navigation area, you can add a category named "Footer Navigation" in the navigation settings.This classification management method allows navigation content in different regions to be independently configured and called, thereby increasing the flexibility of website layout and avoiding the situation where all navigation items are crammed into the same default navigation list.
+In addition to the navigation categories provided by the system by default, users can create new navigation categories according to business needs.For example, if the website needs an independent footer navigation area, a new category named 'Footer Navigation' can be added in the navigation settings.This classification management method allows navigation content in different regions to be independently configured and called, thereby increasing the flexibility of the website layout and avoiding the situation where all navigation items are squeezed into the same default navigation list.

 Add and configure navigation links

-Adding navigation links is the core step in building the main navigation of a website.In the navigation settings interface of the AnQi CMS backend, users can configure multiple pieces of information for each navigation link to ensure correct display and functionality on the front page.
+Adding a navigation link is the core step in building the main navigation of a website.In the AnQi CMS backend navigation settings interface, users can configure multiple information items for each navigation link to ensure correct display and functionality on the front page.

-Finally, by settingDisplay Orderthe number to determine the order of navigation link display, the smaller the number, the earlier the display position.
-Currently, this feature is sorted by number and does not support drag-and-drop operations.
+Finally, by settingDisplay orderthe number to determine the order of navigation link arrangement, the smaller the number, the earlier the display position.
+Currently, this feature is sorted by number and does not support drag operations.

-An example of a typical two-level navigation rendering code demonstrates how to display or hide child navigation menus according toitem.NavListwhether it exists to flexibly display or hide sub-navigation menus:
+An example of a typical two-level navigation rendering code that demonstrates how toitem.NavListflexibly display or hide sub-navigation menus based on

 {% navList navs %}